 Then there is how much it can expand what you can watch and enjoy.
 Websites like Netflix and Hulu give you a lot of foreign films, but sometimes you want something a little less mainstream.
 If you are bilingual, you don’t have to wait until a provider gets around to offering what you want to watch.
 You can find your own shows and movies.

 There is something incredibly rewarding about being able to help someone.
 When you speak two languages you have the ability to connect people.
 You can do and help in more ways if you speak a foreign language.
 Knowing that you made someone’s life a little bit better is a reward all on its own.
 Although this benefit of being bilingual isn’t about you, it can still enrich your life.

 Anyone can reap the benefits of being bilingual.
 And you can learn a foreign language at any age.
 Young children seem to learn languages easily, but adults can just as well.
 There’s nothing stopping you from achieving your dream of bilingualism.
 Everyone benefits from knowing multiple languages.

 Children who learn a second language have a lot of fantastic benefits they can reap.

-One of the best benefits for learning a new language as a senior is that it helps to keep your mind sharp.
-You have the time to dedicate to learning, and it keeps you from feeling like your time is wasted.
+One of the best benefits of learning a new language as a senior is that it helps to keep your mind sharp.
+You have the time to dedicate yourself to learning, and it keeps you from feeling like your time is wasted.
 There is also evidence that suggests being bilingual in your later years comes with the health benefit of reducing your risk of mentally deteriorating diseases, such as Alzheimer’s and dementia.